 Pitfalls of overseas assets and how you can avoid them

-At Title Research, we frequently see individuals who have died without realising they own US stock and both Executors and Solicitors are typically unaware of the implications of dealing with US stock as part of the estate administration process.
-Title Research are experts in repatriating assets and we use our extensive experience and global network of local professionals to deal with overseas assets quickly and seamlessly.
+At Title Research, we frequently encounter cases where individuals have died without realising they owned US stock, highlighting the importance of dealing with foreign assets during estate administration.
+Executors and Solicitors are often unaware of the complexities involved in overseas share dealing and may not know how to deal with overseas shares effectively.
+Title Research are experts in repatriating assets, and we use our extensive experience and global network of local professionals to deal with overseas assets quickly and seamlessly.
 In this blog post, we’re sharing our expertise of dealing with US assets and how you can avoid the pitfalls.

 The same language does not mean the same service.

-Dealing with the same company and speaking the same language doesn’t necessarily mean that you’re going to receive the same service.
-Administering assets in the UK is completely different to dealing with US assets, even though many US Share Registrars have UK counterparts.
+Dealing with the same company and speaking the same language doesn’t necessarily mean you’ll receive the same service.
+Administering assets in the UK is completely different from dealing with foreign assets such as US shares.
+Even though many US Share Registrars have UK counterparts, the process of overseas share dealing can be complex and time-consuming.
+Executors and Solicitors often find that knowing how to deal with overseas shares is crucial, especially when foreign assets fall under an estate.

 UK